atomone-hub/atomone/x/feemarket/README.md

 MaxLearningRate is the upper bound for the learning rate.

-### MaxBlockGas

-MaxBlockGas is the maximum block gas.
-Once this has been surpassed, no more transactions will be added to the current block.

 ### Window

 Window defines the window size for calculating an adaptive learning rate